EthanRowley/EthanRowley/README.md

 # 💫 About Me:
-Im currently working on Java spring and Javascript.
+Computer Science student at University in Uk.
+Currently studying Java Spring and using Javascript to create backend projects.

 ## 🌐 Socials: